 Archaeological Research Program

-The Archaeological Research Program at California State University, Chico has an educational mission, providing an interdisciplinary approach to archaeological training and problem-oriented research for Anthropology Department graduate and upper division undergraduate students.
-In meeting this mission, the Program’s professional staff and visiting scholars provide training in non-traditional settings, in the field or in the lab, with hands-on experience in archaeology.
+The Archaeological Research Program (ARP) at California State University, Chico has an educational mission, providing an interdisciplinary approach to archaeological training and problem-oriented research for Anthropology Department graduate and upper division undergraduate students.
+In meeting this mission, ARP bids on and executes contracts in the Cultural Recourse Management (CRM) field.
+Contracts are completed using a combination of academic and CRM archaeological techniques.
+These contracts provide students working for ARP hands-on experience and the skills necessary for a career in professional archaeology.
+The Program’s professional staff is led by a team of qualified professional archaeologists that meets the Secretary of the Interior’s Professional Qualifications Standards for archaeologists.

 Organized as a nonprofit arm of the CSU, Chico Research Foundation, ARP seeks and executes contracts for professional services in the cultural resources field.
 The ARP professional services include: